flavio-barbara/waspasR/README.md

 The lambda value determines the emphasis placed on the WSM and WPM relative importance, with a value of 1 emphasizing WSM and a value of 0 emphasizing WPM.

 ![Formula 06](inst/images/formula06.jpg)
-*where IRTi is the total relative importance of alternative i, obtained by the WASPAS method; IRi(WSM) is its relative importance obtained by the WSM method and IRi(WPM) is its relative importance obtained by the WPM method; λ (Lambda) is a value ranging from 0 to 1.*
+*<sub>where IRTi is the total relative importance of alternative i, obtained by the WASPAS method; IRi(WSM) is its relative importance obtained by the WSM method and IRi(WPM) is its relative importance obtained by the WPM method; λ (Lambda) is a value ranging from 0 to 1.</sub>*

 By substituting the weighted sum (WSM) and weighted product (WPM) formulas, we arrive at equation (7), which is commonly encountered in relevant technical literature:

 ![Formula 07](inst/images/formula07.jpg)
-*where IRTi is the total relative importance of alternative i, obtained through the WASPAS method, is calculated using the formula above, where the lambda factor multiplies the sum indicated in equation (4), and its complement (1-λ) multiplies the product indicated in equation (5).*
+*<sub>where IRTi is the total relative importance of alternative i, obtained through the WASPAS method, is calculated using the formula above, where the lambda factor multiplies the sum indicated in equation (4), and its complement (1-λ) multiplies the product indicated in equation (5).</sub>*

 #Computational tools